 - Allow you to add one or more dependencies to your environment with a simple

 state add <package>command.
 Any required C libraries will automatically be built by the ActiveState platform for you (similar to PPM) so you don’t need to install and maintain a compiler environment on your system.

 - Update your Perl environment on the ActiveState Platform.
 All dependencies, including transitive dependencies, used in your environment are saved so you’ll be able to seamlessly restore any previous working environment at any time, even years later.

 We believe the benefits of an up-to-date ActivePerl deployed into a virtual environment that is always restorable offers significant enough advantages to warrant the move from a pre-built ActivePerl CE to on-demand builds of ActivePerl that better fit your project needs.
 We encourage you to give it a try when it launches shortly on the ActiveState Platform.

-While you’re waiting for ActivePerl 5.32, you will want to get familiar with how the ActiveState Platform and the State Tool work today:
+Get familiar with how the ActiveState Platform and the State Tool work today:

 - Check out the ActiveState Platform catalog of buildable modules by forking a version of our ActivePerl 5.28 (requires a free account).
 Just click the Add Packages button to search for your favorite modules.

 - Install the State Tool and test out its ability to install a Perl runtime into an isolated virtual environment so you can work on multiple projects without conflicts.
 Learn more about how to use the State Tool.